Plant A Row Grow A Row

 Put your gardening skills to use for people in need!

 Through the Plant a Row, Grow a Row project, a portion of your vegetables you grow in your garden can be conveniently donated to Edmonton’s Food Bank.

 How often is it that you can enjoy a favorite hobby and help others in your community at the same time?
-The Plant a Row – Grow a Row Project is a fun way to do both.
+The Plant a Row, Grow a Row Project is a fun way to do both.
 It was initially started in Winnipeg in 1986 and came to Edmonton in 1998.
-Edmonton’s Food Bank is sponsoring this program in Edmonton and area that invites local gardeners to grow an extra row of vegetables or earmark extra vegetables for donation to Edmonton’s Food Bank.
+Edmonton’s Food Bank sponsors this program in Edmonton and area, which invites local gardeners to grow an extra row of vegetables or earmark extra vegetables for donation to Edmonton’s Food Bank.
 This program is supported nationally by Food Banks Canada and the Composting Council of Canada.

 HOW TO GET STARTED: